 Wilanów Palace was lucky to survive the war and today you can see the original and beautiful royal interiors and admire the architecture, which combines European baroque art with Polish building traditions.

 An alternative option is to visit the modern Warsaw Uprising Museum, where the exposure affects all the senses of the viewer (e.g. you can hear the sounds of the city from 1944 from the speakers). [duration of visit: 2h]

-Next to the Palace on the Water is one of the oldest court theaters in Europe – the Theatre on Island from 1790 (still in use during summer!).
-[Although when I was in the park at the beginning of October, I heard a girl who told her friend that she was amazed how quickly they had built the decoration, because prievously she hadn’t seen it.
+Next to the Palace on the Water is one of the oldest court theatres in Europe – the Theatre on Island from 1790 (still in use during summer!).
+[Although when I was in the park at the beginning of October, I heard a girl who told her friend that she was amazed how quickly they had built the decoration because previously she hadn’t seen it.
 Well…]

-If you have already seen the city from the Palace, I suggest to visit one of the museums of Warsaw, for example Frederick Chopin’s Museum or the Museum of the History of Polish Jews or take a walk aroung the historic Powązki cemetery.
+If you have already seen the city from the Palace, I suggest to visit one of the museums of Warsaw, for instance, Frederick Chopin’s Museum or the Museum of the History of Polish Jews or take a walk around the historic Powązki cemetery.

 Warsaw is really much more than places I provided.

 For example, it’s good to see the Praga district with its pre-war buildings and see the orthodox church of St. Mary Magdalene (visiting until 4 pm), the pre-war architecture is also in the area of the Warsaw University of Technology.

 Highly recommended is the New Town with Freta street or located nearby Bonifraterska street and Miodowa street.